matter-labs/zksync-lite-docs/docs/dev/providers.md

 ### Get transaction fee from the server.

-Performs a query to the server, obtaining an acceptable transaction fee for transactions.
+Performs a query to the server; obtains an acceptable transaction fee for transactions.

 > Signature